 Complete a minimum of 90 credits in their baccalaureate (undergraduate) program by the end of their Junior year (including required general education and major courses).

-Have earned at least a 3.4 cumulative GPA through five semesters.
+Have earned at least a 3.4 cumulative GPA through five full-time semesters.

 Take the LSAT in October of their Junior year (retake in December if necessary)